gloryofrobots/arza/README.md

                     elif x == 15 then 3 + 3
                     else 4 + 4 end . // -> ` .` syntax for multiline
                     8
-    //pattern matching
+    // pattern matching
-    //function signature is mandatory, even if it is very simple fun f2 a | 0 -> 1
+    // function signature is mandatory, even if it is very simple fun f2 a | 0 -> 1
              | 1 -> 2
              | 2 -> 3